Union Carbide: 1985 West Virginia gas leak

-The year after the Bhopal disaster, a faulty valve at the UC plant in Institute, West Virginia caused a large cloud of gas that injured six employees and caused almost 200 nearby residents to seek medical treatment for respiratory and skin irritation.
-Union Carbide blamed the leak of aldicarb oxime (made from MIC but does not contain any MIC itself), the main ingredient in the popular farm pesticide Temik, on a valve failure after a buildup of pressure in a storage tank containing 500 pounds of the chemical.
+The year after the Bhopal disaster, a faulty valve at the UC plant in Institute, West Virginia caused a cloud of gas that injured six employees and caused almost 200 nearby residents to seek medical treatment for respiratory and skin irritation.
+Union Carbide blamed the leak of aldicarb oxime (made from MIC but does not contain residual MIC), the main ingredient in the farm pesticide Temik, on a valve failure after a buildup of pressure in a storage tank containing 500 pounds of the chemical.
 A company spokesman insisted that the aldicarb oxime leak "never was a threat to the community."

 Union Carbide in Australia

 Union Carbide's operations in Australia commenced in 1957, when it purchased the plant of the Australian-owned company Timbrol Ltd. The Timbrol factory was on the shore of Homebush Bay in the Sydney suburb of Rhodes.
 Homebush Bay is on the Parramatta River which flows into Sydney Harbour.
 Timbrol produced phenol, the insecticides chlorobenzene/chlorophenol/DDT, and the herbicides 2,4-D and 2,4,5-T. Union Carbide continued the production of the 2,4-D and 2,4,5-T until 1976 and chlorobenzene/chlorophenol/DDT until 1983.
 Union Carbide also commenced the production of bisphenol A in 1960 and phenol formaldehyde resins in 1964.

 Union Carbide reclaimed land on neighboring properties by depositing spent lime and ash into the adjacent marshes in Homebush Bay.
 This practice, which had been approved by the Maritime Services Board, ceased in 1970.

 Union Carbide ceased operations in Australia in 1985.
 In 1987, the New South Wales Pollution Control Commission ordered Union Carbide to remediate the site.
 This work, which cost Union Carbide $30 million, was conducted between 1988 and 1993.
 The work involved excavation and encapsulation of the contaminated soil.

 In 2004, the New South Wales Minister for Planning granted consent for additional remediation of the former Union Carbide site to proceed, including parts of Homebush Bay.
 Approximately 900,000 tons of soil were excavated from the site, 190,000 tons of soil from the adjacent Allied Feeds site, and approximately 50,000 tons of sediment from the bay.
 Remediation of the Allied Feeds Site was completed in August 2009, Homebush Bay sediments in August 2010, and the Union Carbide site in March 2011.
 The cost of the remediation work was $35M for the Allied Feeds site, and $100 million for Union Carbide site and Homebush Bay sediments.